Thairo Estrada Player Props: Giants vs. Padres

 Thairo Estrada At The Plate

-- Estrada leads San Francisco in slugging percentage (.466) thanks to 26 extra-base hits.
+- Estrada leads San Francisco with a slugging percentage of .467, fueled by 27 extra-base hits.

-- He ranks 25th in batting average, 60th in on base percentage, and 53rd in slugging among the qualifying hitters in MLB.
+- He ranks 25th in batting average, 65th in on base percentage, and 52nd in slugging among the qualified hitters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.